The Sketch Artist

 Looking into her eyes, the artist retorts, “No. It took me all of my life.”

-The final line in this story: "No. It took me all of my life," is the perfect direct response to any suggestion that the amount of time taken to perform a task is a good gauge of the value provided.
+The final line in this story: "No. It took me all of my life," is the perfect direct response to the suggestion that the amount of time taken to perform a task reliably gauges the value rendered.

 Though a few readers might conclude that the fame of the artist determines his billing rate at 1,000 francs per minute, this is not the point.